maikeru671/k3s-demo/README.md

 # Kubernetes (k3s) on AWS EC2 - NGINX demo

 This project is a tiny k3s cluster running on an EC2 instance in AWS.
-The app used is NGINX and will display a default web page which will be exposed to the internet over a port.
+The app will display the default web page for NGINX which will be exposed to the internet over a port.
 A broken rollout will be simulated and fixed.

 **Tools I used for the project**:
 - Free tier AWS account
 - One t3.small EC2 instance (appears to be the best free-tier instance for this project)
 - Kubernetes (k3s)
+- NGINX
 - PowerShell with awscli v2 installed.
 - VS Code (remotely SSH into the instance and make folders and files easier to see and work with)
 - Git and Github account